What is the Creative Learning Partnerships program?

 I’m a creative professional/artist, can I make an application?

-Only schools can apply, however, once a school and creative have decided to work together, you can draft the application and budget tools together.
-The school Project Coordinator will need to register on the DJPR Grant Portal and open an account in the school’s name and then copy and paste the draft into the online form.
+However, once a school and creative have decided to apply together, you can work on the draft application and budget tools together.
+The school Project Coordinator must register on the DJSIR Grant Portal to open an account in the school’s name and then copy and paste the draft into the online form.

-Projects must start in or after Term 2.
-Our experience has taught us that Term 1 is fairly hectic with student orientation, planning and establishing school routines.
-Starting in or after Term 2 gives your project team more time to get organised.
+Projects must commence on or after term two because our experience with schools shows us that term one is very busy with student orientation, planning and establishing school routines.
+Starting in or after term two gives project teams more time to get organised.

-You can apply to run your CLP for any timeline that suits your school and your creative partner.
-The only rules are that you can’t start before Term 2 and your project should be approximately 20 days.
+You can apply to run your CLP to any timeline that suits your school and your creative partner.
+The only requirements are not before term two and approximately 20 days project duration.

 My school did a Creative Learning Partnerships project last year.
 Can we re-apply in this current round?